 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such sponge gourds are thought to target the Stomach, the Liver and the Lung.
-In TCM the Stomach is responsible for receiving and ripening ingested food and fluids.
-It is also tasked with descending the digested elements downwards to the Small Intestine.
-The Liver on the other hand is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
+As such Si Gua Luo is thought to target the Liver, the Lung and the Stomach.
+In TCM the Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.
 In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.
+The Stomach is responsible for receiving and ripening ingested food and fluids.
+It is also tasked with descending the digested elements downwards to the Small Intestine.

 The medicinal properties exhibited by Luffa Cylindrica may be attributed to the presence of flavonoids like apigenin and triterpenoid sapogenins like lucyin A, lucyosides G.1.